zynga/core/src/es5/readme.md

-Contains spec conformant polyfills for missing ES5 features.
-These should be loaded based on feature test {@see core.detect.ES5}
+Contains polyfills for missing ES5 features (matching specification).
+These automatically only apply modifications when needed.
+They could be loaded based on feature test {core.detect.ES5}